 b.
 The division must document how and when notice is attempted or given, but a failure to document or failure to reach the licensee is not a basis for a legal or procedural challenge to board action.

 c.
-The notice must include the date and time of the board’s regular or emergency meeting at which the board is expected to consider the subject of the licensee’s emergency suspension.
+The notice must include the date and time of the board’s regular or emergency meeting at which the board is expected to consider the subject of the licensee’s emergency suspension or the date and time when the hearing officer will consider a preliminary emergency suspension order.

-B. Board Action.
+B. Board or Hearing Officer Action.

 1. Order.
-The board may order an emergency license suspension under this section only if it finds that emergency suspension is necessary to address an imminent risk to the public health, safety, or welfare.
+The board may order an emergency license suspension, or the hearing officer may issue a preliminary emergency suspension order, under this section only on a finding that emergency suspension is necessary to address an imminent risk to the public health, safety, or welfare.

 a.
-An order issued under this section must briefly explain the reasons for using the emergency suspension procedure.
+An order issued under this section by the board or the hearing officer must briefly explain the reasons for using the emergency suspension procedure.

 b.
 The order must state that it is:

-(1) Issued and effective when signed by the board chair; and
+(1) Issued and effective when signed by the board chair or the hearing officer; and

 (2) The order must state that it remains in effect for no more than 180 days or until the effective date of an order issued after the hearing on the emergency suspension, whichever is earlier.